Temps résultats utilisation topique niacinamide.

 What do usage tests say about our niacinamide skincare products?

-Our usage tests are based on a consumer self-assessment over 4 to 6 weeks during which the participants used one of our niacinamide treatments.
+Our usage tests are based on a self-evaluation by the consumer over a period of 4 to 6 weeks during which the participants used one of our niacinamide treatments.
 Our unifying serum has been tested to provide a visibly more even complexion in 4 weeks of application.
 It contains 12% niacinamide to help achieve smoother and clearer skin texture.

 With a formulation based on niacinamide, caffeine, and cornflower hydrosol, thetinted under-eye concealer works in two ways by instantly covering the pigmentation of dark circles, while minimizing their appearance over time.
 After 28 days of use, panelists find that their eye contour is more hydrated and even, with less visible dark circles and bags.